10maurycy10/10maurycy10.github.io/content/projects/computer/1/index.md

 ![A typical computer](blackbox.jpg)

-Sure, in older, larger computers you might be able to see the data being transferred in and out of memory with a few LED's, but the data still disappears into an black box: the CPU.
+Sure, in older, larger computers you might be able to see the data being transferred in and out of memory with a few LEDs, but the data still disappears into an black box: the CPU.
 Even if you decap an old CPU like the Z80 or MOS 6502, all you can see is a static view of the transistors, you can't see the computer actually *computing*.
 The only real option for computer where you can follow data all the way through a computation is to build it yourself.

 To avoid replacing one black box with another black box, I want to use as the simplest components available:
-No FPGA's, no EPROMs, no integrated registers, latches, adders, logic gates, etc.
+No FPGAs, no EPROMs, no integrated registers, latches, adders, logic gates, etc.

 I also want a computer that is at least somewhat useful for real life tasks, these are the design goals for the computer: